 Caramelized Balsamic Glazed Brussels Sprouts is a simple side dish loaded with flavor.
 Brussels sprouts caramelize in bacon fat and tossed with crispy bacon, sautéed onions, garlic and tangy balsamic glaze.
-Yields 6 in 30 minutes.
+Yields 6 in about 45 minutes.

 There’s actually a great story behind this sprout recipe.

 I have learned that there is a generation of folks who grew up eating steamed-to-death brussels sprouts, i.e. my parents.
 Sprouts so over-cooked beyond repair that when my parents were married, my mom promised my dad that she would never make them and my dad promised he would never eat them.

 Fast forward: Christmas Eve 2012 and I’m making these Caramelized Balsamic Glazed Brussels Sprouts to go with dijon rosemary prime rib.
 Already aware of my dad’s dislike for sprouts so I made green beans too, just in case.
 We were standing in my kitchen when I turned to my dad and said: “C’mon dad… just try them!
 There’s bacon and onions and what doesn’t taste amazing where bacon is involved?”

 And then I promised him he could throw away what was left on his plate into the garbage if he didn’t like them and my feelings wouldn’t be hurt a bit.